 8 Iconic San Francisco Eats (and Drinks) That Every Visitor Needs to Try

-America's first craft brewery was born during the Gold Rush.
-Founded in 1896, this Fog City staple has been around for almost as long as the city itself.
+America's first craft brewery was founded here in 1896.
 The name harkens back to a time when brewers worked in primitive conditions, using the cool climate of San Francisco's rooftops in lieu of ice to cool the wort.
 The warm liquid would steam when exposed to the night air, and the name stuck.
 Today, visitors can tour the brewery and enjoy tastings of this iconic San Francisco beverage.

 A wildly popular ice cream joint, Humphry Slocombe has become a San Francisco icon since it started scooping in 2008.
 Although the menu routes regularly to accommodate fresh seasonal ingredients and off-the-wall flavor combinations, such as Candy Cap-mushroom and peanut-butter curry, they're known for innovative staples like their Secret Breakfast Ice Cream, a unique combination of bourbon and cornflakes.
 This boozy treat is a hot seller, so get there early in case it sells out.

 Traditionally the working place of Chinese and Italian immigrants, Fisherman's Wharf is a seafood lover's paradise that reflects its multicultural history.
 Cioppino, an Italian-American seafood stew, was invented to use up leftover seafood.
 It soon began cropping up on restaurant menus at places like Alioto's.
 Today, it's a widely popular dish.
 San Francisco is also famous for Dungeness Crab when it's in season each winter, as well as oysters.
 Be sure to try the oysters at Fog Harbor Fish House while you're on Fisherman's Wharf.
 Most restaurants still source their fish and crab from the boats of local fisherman.